joanovallesr/melody-to-words/README.md

 Many children with speech delays:

 - Communicate more freely when melody removes pressure
 - Respond strongly to repetition and rhythm
 - Engage well with multisensory feedback (sound + visual + positive reinforcement)

 If a child can press keys and hear associated words or sentences, we may create:

 - A playful environment with low verbal pressure
 - Repetition without boredom
 - A sense of control and achievement

 This project explores that possibility through software and machine learning.

 ## How the System Works

 1. Child plays melody
-2. System captures audio (real-time or file)
+2. System captures audio (file-based or real-time)
 3. Note pattern is extracted using FFT + signal processing
 4. ML model maps melody → word
 5. The app speaks the word using text-to-speech
 6. Repetition reinforces association

 ## How FFT Helps Machine Learning Understand Sound